 Trough my own small company, Jinamic, I do consulting in service design, choice architecture and strategy facilitation.

-My research interests include customer value, games as business phenomena, information systems and information seeking, marginalized sexualities, organizational learning, and public sector strategies.
+My research interests include information practices, customer value, games as business phenomena, information systems and information seeking, marginalized sexualities, organizational learning, and public sector strategies.
 Writing about such different topics keeps me agile and creative.